levibostian/iOSBlanky/README.md

 pod install                  # Install dependencies ./hooks/autohook.sh install  # Install git hooks cici decrypt                 # When running this command, it will ask you for a KEY and IV value.
 Your team members should have shared these passwords with you.
-Enter those at that time.
+Enter those at that time. bundle exec fastlane match development # Provide your Apple Developer account username and password if it asks.
+When asked for a passphrase, enter the "fastlane match" passphrase that your team provides to you.
 ```

 * Open XCode.
 Select `Open a project or file`.
 Then, select `App.xcworkspace` from the root directory of this project on your computer.